3 Introduction to R and RStudio

 head() there’s an optional input to choose how many rows you want it to return, with the default being 6.
 Since we didn’t choose anything, the function stuck to the default and returned only 6 rows.

-Throughout this book we’ll spend a lot of time introducing functions that other people have made and learning how to combine the functions together to be able to get our raw data (e.g. a CSV file downloaded from a police site) into a usable format for research (e.g. cleaned to include only the rows and columns we need to analyze).
-For functions that other people wrote (i.e. functions built into R) we need to tell R that we want to use these functions.
+Throughout this book we’ll spend a lot of time introducing functions that other people have made and learning how to combine the functions together to be able to get our raw data (e.g. a CSV file downloaded from a police site) into a usable format for research (e.g. cleaned to include only the rows and columns we need to analyze and in the units we want).
+For functions that other people wrote, we need to tell R that we want to use these functions.
 We do so by having R download that person’s package.
 A package is just the name for a collection of functions in an easily downloadable format.
 We can do all of the downloading through R, so we don’t have to go searching for them.
 There are two ways to download a package in R: through writing R code or through a shortcut in RStudio.

 Downloading a package through R code uses - like pretty much everything else in R - a function.
 This function is

 install.packages() where we put the name of the package we want in the ().
 This name also has to be in quotes since it is an object that is not currently in R. Let’s install the package “meditations” which is a simple package I made that gives a random quote from the book Meditations by Marcus Aurelius.
 We need to run the code

 install.packages("meditations") and be sure to spell “meditations” right and put it in quotes.

 The RStudio shortcut way is to go to the Packages tab and then click Install on the top left of this tab.
 This will open up a window as shown below where you can enter the name of the package you want.
 Then click Install and RStudio will install it for you.
 Also in this tab is the Update button which allows you to update packages that you have already installed.
 Since R programmers generally provide updates to their packages (usually bug fixes but occasionally new features and new functions), it’s important to update your packages every several months or so.